 Understanding Omotenashi from outside Japan

 Looking at the highly ritualized procedures of the tea ceremony and the strict social relations in Japan, it becomes clear that Omotenashi is based on different socio-cultural foundations than the western form of hospitality in the hospitality industry.

 Differences from Western notions of unconditional service.

-In our, the western culture, the relationship between guest and host or customer and company is often described by the metaphor "The customer is king".
+In our, the western culture, the relationship between guest and host or customer and company is often defined by the metaphor "The customer is king" described.

 Omotenashi requires mutual respect at eye level

 At this point, the Japanese understanding of good service sometimes clashes with the Western understanding of good service, for example in the restaurant industry.